notFoxils/AMD-Chipset-Drivers/README.md

-# AMD Software: Adrenalin for Windows 10/11
+# AMD Chipset Software for Windows 10/11
-Driver Updates for AMD Radeon™ Series Graphics and Ryzen™ Chipsets.\
+Driver Updates for AMD Ryzen™ Chipsets.\
 This repository is not official, but it provides the official drivers extracted directly from the [AMD Drivers and Support](https://www.amd.com/en/support) website.
 # Fully Automated Repo
 This repository is fully automated, it checks and updates the drivers daily if necessary.\